l-gauge/bluebrick-lib/README.md

 where `partname` is the name you assign to the part and `color` is the LDraw color code decimal value (optional) for the part.

-An example of a part is shown for standard 16-stud straight track element in dark bluish gray:
+An example of a part is shown for standard 16-stud straight track element in dark bluish gray (LDraw color code `72`):

 #### Image File: RCStdStraight.72.gif